-I will advertise as widely as I can through the Center for International Affairs site, ECS program email list, post announcements through Canvas courses, and by asking colleagues to let their students know about the trip.
+I will advertise as widely as I can through the Center for International Affairs site, ECS and SOE program email list, post announcements through Canvas courses and post flyers across campus, and will ask colleagues to let their students know about the trip.
 I will also recruit through an informational session open to campus.
 Two information sessions will be offered and Zoom recorded for students who are not able to attend the session in person.
 As required, students will submit form IA-3 with a faculty recommendation.